diegopereiraeng/kubernetes-snapshot-extension/README.md

 4. Restart the Machine Agent.

-A sample start-up script for the machine agent with elevated metrics threshold:
+A sample start-up script for the machine agent with an elevated metrics threshold:

 ```
 #!/bin/bash